evrignaud/fim/README.md

 	Available options:
 		 -a,--master-fim-repository <arg>   Fim repository directory that you want to use as master.
 Only for the remove duplicates command
-		 -f,--fast-compare                  Compare only filenames and modification dates -h,--help                          Prints the Fim help
+		 -d,--dont-hash-files               Do not hash file content.
+Use only filenames and modification dates -f,--hash-only-first-mb            Hash only the first megabyte of the file -h,--help                          Prints the Fim help
 		 -l,--use-last-state                Use the last committed State
 		 -m,--message <arg>                 Message to store with the State